usanzadunje/ProjekatA-frontend/README.md

 #### If you do not want to bother with these steps but want to test application on real device you can contact me via e-mail on [dusan.djordjevic.biz@gmail.com](mailto:dusan.djordjevic.biz@gmail.com).
 I will need e-mail you are using for Google Play Store or App Store to add you as a tester after which you will be able to download application on your device and run it just like in the emulator.

+!Hosted application server has been shut down therefore APK file will not work since it points to that server.!
 ### Download [Android apk file](https://www.mediafire.com/file/k9v1hzbtth57ulv/app-debug.apk/file) | [iOS ipa file](#) (not available yet)

 # Contact